Fruit flies are a little pest that can be a big problem.

 can damage fruit and some vegetables and make it hard for our growers to sell what they grow to other places in Australia and around the world.

-signs of fruit fly
+Queensland fruit fly

-Queensland fruit fly (the long technical name is
+Queensland fruit flies (the scientific name is

 The Queensland fruit fly, like all other living creatures, has a life cycle.
 That means this little fly starts out as an egg and then over a period of weeks it turns into another fruit fly.
 This diagram helps explain how that life cycle works.